| ||||||||||||||||||||||||||||||||||||||||||

 Cynn Chadwick and Bywater Books invite you to submit to our First Annual Story Contest, Micro-Fiction Mystery!

-The winning entry will be published on Cynn's blog, as well as in the Bywater Books Newsetter!
+The challenge here is to write a piece containing all the elements of a traditional mystery story–setting, characters, whodunit, and a resolution–and all in 250 words!The winning entry will be published on Cynn's blog, as well as in the Bywater Books Newsetter!
 The winner will receive Cynn Chadwick’s Cat Rising trilogy: Cat Rising, Girls With Hammers, and Babies, Bikes, and Broads.

 Be quick!
 We’re accepting submissions from December 1 to December 10.